cchurch/api-docs/source/includes/_api_bridge.md

 ## Get List of Bridges
 <!--===================================================================-->

-Returns array of arrays with each sub-array representing a device available to the user
+Returns array of arrays with each sub-array representing a Bridge available to the user

 > Request